Open topic with navigation

 mem option so high that swapping occurs.

-journal-sync-method database option specifies the file system synchronization mechanism when the journal needs to ensure the durability of a transaction commit.
+journal-sync-method database option defines the file system synchronization mechanism to be used when the journal needs to ensure the durability of a transaction commit.
 The synchronization method has been specifically tuned for each supported operating system.

 kernelfile system synchronization method is the fastest but requires a battery backed disk controller.
 The